WPChill/strong-testimonials/readme.txt

 = Overview =

 1. Categories, excerpts, and Featured Images (thumbnails) are supported.
-1. Multiple sorting options, pagination, and slideshows.
+1. Sorting options, pagination, and slideshows.
 1. A testimonial submission form with customizable fields, anti-spam options, and a notification email.
 1. Shortcodes, widgets, and template files.
 1. A deep and wide demo site and a developer who's on your side.

 [Demos](http://demos.wpmission.com/strong-testimonials/) | [Screenshots](http://wordpress.org/plugins/strong-testimonials/screenshots/) | [Feature Requests](https://www.wpmission.com/project/strong-testimonials/?target=feature-requests)

+= What's New =

+* Version 1.18 is fully compatible with WordPress 4.3.
+* When a testimonial has been submitted, you can send the notification email to multiple recipients.
+* You can add a category selector to the submission form.

 = Collect =